subugoe/ipoa-html-template/README.md

 _every grunt task can be used with `-v` to get verbosed output_

 * `grunt showTodo` lists Todo/Fix/Note comments from various files
-* `grunt initialize` initialize develop/deployment by copying files from bower_components
+* `grunt initialize` initialize development/deployment by copying files from bower_components and replacing css path definitions in scss files
+* `grunt refresh` cleans the _site and css dirs and runs the sass compliation once.
+Use this before running `foreman start` to get a fresh start

 ## Linting